hci-a-if-its-2019/assignment-3-ferdinandjason/README.md

 ### Design Rationale
 > Please write a paragraph expressing what you have learned from the usability evaluation,
 > and how it is reflected in your design.

-What I learned from usability evaluation is sometimes what we design, which is good for us, not necessarily good or comfortable for users who use our design.
-So usability evaluation is needed in order to evaluate our design, so that users are comfortable using our designs
+What I learned from usability evaluation is sometimes what we design, which is good or comfortable for us, not necessarily good or comfortable for users who use our design.
+So usability evaluation is needed in order to evaluate our design, so that users are more comfortable using our designs.

 ### High-Fidelity Interactive-Prototype
 > Create a high-fidelity interactive-prototype based on the `Sketch` you have drawn.